Lubullules/datapipe-auto-deploy/README.md

 ### For deployment with Github Actions

+- **GitHub Repository**: Create a new GitHub repository, push the code to it and enable GitHub Actions in your repository

 - **Workflows**: The workflows are located in the `.github/workflows` folder.
 The `terraform.yml` workflow is used to deploy the infrastructure and the `terraform-destroy.yml` workflow is used to destroy the infrastructure.
 There are 2 manual approval steps for both workflows

+- **Personal Access Token**: Create a personal access token as shown [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with the `repo` scope.
+It will be used to write issues in the repository for the manual approval steps

 - **Secrets**: Create the following secrets in your GitHub repository:
   - `AWS_ACCESS_KEY_ID`: AWS access key ID